Rediscovering the Self-Identity of Psoriasis Patients

-To find a message that would break through the competitive clutter, we scraped and analyzed over 5,000 forum posts by patients with a severe form of the condition.
+To find a message that would break through the competitive clutter, we analyzed over 5,000 forum posts by patients with a severe form of the condition.

 We used our proprietary Core Motives Elicitation Method (COMET) to understand what was missing from patient's lives and what was missed by them the most.

 As expected, need for connection was one such motive.
 Our analysis revealed another, stronger one — the loss of self-identity.
 Patients feel as if the disease has overtaken their true identity, and transformed them into a manifestation of their disease.
 Patients also feel as if there is a disconnect between the public self and the usual or ideal self due to the limitations the condition inflicts on them both physically and mentally.
 They seek to find a meaning in or justification for their suffering.
 Locus of control is externalized; they are victims of forces beyond their control.

 The insight supported the award-winning "See Me" campaign.

 With Blair Ballard, Domenic Dion, and Andres Hernandez.